haicheviet/python-monorepo/README.md

 * Docker for containers.

-This example provides tooling that facilitates a local development approach, enabling immediate availability of changes to shared libraries while running and testing individual services.
+This example demonstrates a local development approach that allows quick access to changes in shared libraries during the development and testing of individual services.

-This setup also supports CI/CD workflows, ensuring that any modifications to shared libraries trigger the rebuilding and integration testing of dependent services without delay.
-Poetry plays a significant role in achieving this functionality.
+The tooling used enables seamless integration with CI/CD workflows, ensuring that any changes to shared libraries lead to automatic rebuilding and integration testing of dependent services without any delays.
+The key component contributing to this functionality is Poetry management.

-Additionally, all the tooling is playing well with each other even in Docker container.
+Furthermore, the entire toolset works harmoniously even within a Docker container, making it well-suited for containerized environments.

 # General installation and working guide